-Notwithstanding this, if Members are minded to refuse the application in respect of odours generated by the proposed cow barn, the following reason for refusal is suggested in relation to this matter:
+Notwithstanding this, if Members are minded to refuse this application in respect of odours generated by the hay barn development, the following reason for refusal is suggested in relation to this matter:

 Chelmsford Local Plan Policy DM29 relates to the safeguarding of living and working environments.
-The application documents do not contain sufficient information to demonstrate that the proposal for a cow barn would not generate odours which would be detrimental to the amenity of occupants of neighbouring residential properties.
+The application documents do not contain sufficient information to demonstrate that the proposal for a hay barn would not generate odours which would be detrimental to the amenity of occupants of neighbouring residential properties.